 Typical of most beaches away from cities in New Zealand, you get to enjoy peaceful moments in expansive comfort.

 With more time, making your own nature onsen is a highlight on this beach, just like in some parts of Japan.

 After another 15min drive from Hot Water Beach, we arrived at the Cathedral Cove which is part of the Te Whanganui-A-Hei Marine Reserve.
 This lookout point shows a lovely view of the South Pacific Ocean.

 A nice look-out point, visitors can walk down to the beautiful Hahei Beach on The Coromandel where you can walk to Cathedral Cove, a naturally formed archway that truly deserves a place on anyone’s album.
 But as we were scheduled to reach Auckland, about 3hrs drive away, we had to give it a miss.

 The beach at Cathedral Cove is often touted as the Top 10 most beautiful beaches in the country.
 It’s also a film location of the Narnia films and since then has shot to international fame.
 This amazing attraction is 100% free to visit and requires no national park or entrance fees.

 En route to Auckland along the way on highway #25, we could not resist stopping for an Autumn sunset photo session with passing cars, especially with this roll of beautiful trees.

 Accommodation – Auckland City Hotel

 My hotel room in Auckland.
 Nice room for sleep, especially after a long drive.
-The Auckland City Hotel is a strategically located in the heart of the city entertainment and business district, with easy access to motorways.
-An effortless five minute walk takes you to the Sky Tower, Aotea Square, and the center of town, Queen Street.
+The Auckland City Hotel is strategically located in the heart of the city entertainment and business district, with easy access to motorways.
+An effortless five-minute walk takes you to the Sky Tower, Aotea Square, and the centre of town, Queen Street.